statamic-rad-pack/runway/docs/upgrade-guides/v6-x-to-v7-0.md

 ## Changes

+## High: Statamic support
+**Affects all apps using Runway**

+To avoid any compatibility issues, Runway 7 only supports Statamic 5.
+Please review the [Statamic 5 upgrade guide](https://statamic.dev/upgrade-guide/4-0-to-5-0).

+### PHP and Laravel support
+**Affects apps using PHP < 8.2 or Laravel < 10.**

+- The minimum version of PHP is now 8.1.
+- The minimum version of Laravel is now 10.

+We highly recommend upgrading all the way to Laravel 11 and PHP 8.3.

 ### High: Support for Statamic 4 has been dropped

 Runway v7 has dropped support for Statamic 4.
 In order to update Runway, you will need to [upgrade to Statamic 5](https://statamic.dev/upgrade-guide/4-0-to-5-0).